 Solutions' Psychology Internship is not currently accredited by the American Psychological Association (APA).

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: Office of Program Consultation and Accreditation American Psychological Association 750 1st Street NE, Washington, D.C.
 20002 Phone (202) 336-5979 Email: email@example.com.
 APA’s website: www.apa.org/accreditation

 Solutions’ Psychology Internship program seeks to prepare students for a "generalist" practice of professional psychology consistent with the philosophy of the scientist-practitioner-scholar model of training.
 We endeavor to teach Interns to meld their clinical and theoretical training with current research findings as they choose assessment strategies, interpret results, develop interventions, and provide effective consultation.
-We do not define any program-specific competencies, but rather focus on establishing the APA Profession Wide Competencies.
+We focus our training on the APA Profession Wide Competencies.
 A second objective is for workforce development, as a means to affect the shortage of psychologists in this area.

 Model of Training

 The internship at Solutions offers multiple opportunities for professional development as a clinical psychologist within an interdisciplinary context.
 This doctoral internship is a generalist training program which is designed to prepare Interns to become competent psychologists.
 Interns work with a wide range of ages and clinical conditions.
 The goal over the course of the year is for Interns to develop the many competencies needed to practice independently as an ethical professional psychologist.
 Read more

 Members of Training Faculty are leaders in practice and are committed to providing the best possible training.
 They have areas of expertise in evidence-based practices as practitioners and trainers.
 Many serve as adjunct faculty with area universities.
 Read more